 Purchasing a home is a big decision, often requiring careful consideration of numerous neighborhoods to find the perfect property.
 It’s easy to become excited about a property, but placing an offer on it can be nerve-wracking as you wait for all of the pieces to come through to close the deal.

-A low appraisal can be frustrating for borrowers, but a VA Reconsideration of Value (ROV) could be an option to challenge that initial evaluation.
+A low appraisal can be frustrating, but the VA gives borrowers the option to challenge the initial evaluation.

 If you receive a lower appraisal than expected, a Reconsideration of Value (ROV) is a way to appeal that decision and request a second look.
 The buyer or the seller may make a formal request in writing to the lender.